quantumscience/books/docs/12-GetAndroidWillTravel/chapter-01.md

 # Why to Use Android Linux on the Road?
 ## Abstract

-We will define the term based on its meaning in informatics and different connotations of using "information" in .

-## Information Bits
-- reductionist approach
-- distilling elements of information
-- logical linguistics
-- medium agnostic definition
+Using Linux on mobile device brings some limitations, but also many advantages.
+It is a great tool for data science education and opens an interesting options in other scientific branches.

+## Learn Linux on the Go
-- difference between information element and information structure
+- programming languages and scripts

-- illustration: quantum information
+- quantum information

-## Logical Operations

-- basic applicable operations
-- operation is an information itself

-## Algorithms
+- creating scientific log
+- mobile scientific lab

+## Use Features of Mobile Devices

-- bit - operation - algorithm - structure
+- structure of mobile devices
+- Android device as scientific tool

-## Hidden Structures
+## Developing Algorithms
-- nonlinear connections
-- neural connections
+- creating and your own scripts